symbol/symbol-docs/source/api.rst

 **unconfirmedRemoved/{address}**

 The ``unconfirmedRemoved`` channel notifies subscribed clients when a transaction related to the given address exits the unconfirmed state.
-Each returned message contains a transaction hash.
+Each returned message contains a no-longer-unconfirmed transaction hash.

 Possible scenarios when this message is received are: the transaction is now confirmed, or the deadline was reached and the transaction was not included in a block.